A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 Is the Philodendron Paraiso plant rare?

-The Paraiso plant is one of the rarest Philodendrons due to its stunning variegated foliage.
-Its great demand, in comparison to low cultivation, makes it a rare Philodendron.
+The Paraiso plant is among the rarest Philodendrons due to its stunning variegated foliage.
+Compared to low cultivation, its great demand makes it a rare Philodendron.

 Is Philodendron Paraiso a climber or terrestrial plant?